Emmanuel Adebayor: Manchester City

 On 18 July 2009, Adebayor signed a five-year contract with Manchester City for a transfer fee believed to be in the region of £25 million.
 He scored a goal on his debut for City against Blackburn with a shot from 18 yards in the third minute.
-On his home debut, Adebayor scored in the 17th minute in a 1–0 in over Wolverhampton Wanderers, assisted by fellow summer signing Carlos Tevez.
+On his home debut, Adebayor scored in the 17th minute in a 1–0 win over Wolverhampton Wanderers, assisted by fellow summer signing Carlos Tevez.
 He scored in his third consecutive Premier League match, heading the winner in a 1–0 away victory against Portsmouth.

 Adebayor then scored in his fourth consecutive match, this time against former club Arsenal in a 4–2 victory at the City of Manchester Stadium.
 As a result, he is one of only six players to score in their first four games for a club.
 In the match against Arsenal, Adebayor's former teammate Robin van Persie accused him of deliberately kicking him in the face, and he was later handed a three-match ban after being found guilty of violent conduct.
 Adebayor was also criticised for running almost the full length of the pitch to the Arsenal supporters and celebrating his goal in front of them.
 He was booked for this, but did later apologise.
 Manchester City manager Mark Hughes suggested Adebayor did it because he wanted to be loved by City fans.
 Moreover, Arsenal's former Cameroonian defensive midfielder Alex Song, who is one of Adebayor's closest friends in football, alleged he was slapped in the face by Adebayor during City's 4–2 victory, while Cesc Fàbregas, former Arsenal captain, felt that Adebayor had also tried to stamp on him.

 For the start of the 2010–11 season, Adebayor was given the number 9 shirt instead of his favoured number 25, which he previously wore at Arsenal and City.
 He scored his first hat-trick for City on 21 October in a UEFA Europa League group stage match against Lech Poznań.
 In doing so, he became the first Manchester City player to score a hat-trick in a European competition.
 During the 2010–11 season, however, Adebayor fell down the pecking order at Manchester City following the club purchasing Edin Džeko, with Carlos Tevez and Mario Balotelli also being chosen ahead of him.
 In August 2011, Roberto Mancini confirmed that Adebayor, along with Craig Bellamy, were no longer part of his plans and could leave Manchester City.